How To Move To Sweden Without A Job

 - Stay within your company or another company in the same industry;

-- If your profession is regulated, you’ll be able to prove that you’re qualified.
+- If your profession is regulated, you can prove that you’re qualified.

 How to apply: